Universality for two-dimensional critical cellular automata: The upper bound for balanced families

-for $m = 0,1,2,\ldots$ have the following properties (see Figure~\ref{fi:baldroplets}): \begin{enumerate} \item $D_0$ is sufficiently large relative to the $d_u$; \item for every $m \geq 0$ and every consecutive pair $u,v \in \quasi'$, the intersection\footnote{These are discrete lines and may have empty intersection.
-If this is the case then we mean instead the intersection of the corresponding continuous lines; this may not be an element of $\Z^2$.} of the lines $\ell_u + a_u+m d_u u$ and $\ell_v + a_v + m d_v v$ lies on a (continuous) line $L_u^+ = L_v^-$; \item the lines $L_u^+$ all intersect at the point $x_0\in\R^2$, which is also the intersection point of the sides of $D_0$ corresponding to $u^-$ and $u^+$. \end{enumerate} Note that we may choose any single one of the $d_u$ arbitrarily (but sufficiently large), independently of $D_0$, and then the others will be uniquely determined.
+for $m = 0,1,2,\ldots$ have the following properties (see Figure~\ref{fi:baldroplets}): \begin{enumerate} \item $D_0$ is sufficiently large relative to the $d_u$; \item for every $m \geq 0$ and every consecutive pair $u,v \in \quasi'$, the intersection\footnote{These are discrete lines and may have empty intersection, in which case we mean the intersection of the corresponding continuous lines.
+Alternatively, since both lines are rational we may ensure that they intersect in an element of $\Z^2$ by choosing a suitable dilation.} of the lines $\ell_u + a_u+m d_u u$ and $\ell_v + a_v + m d_v v$ lies on a (continuous) line $L_u^+ = L_v^-$; \item the lines $L_u^+$ all intersect at the point $x_0\in\R^2$, which is also the intersection point of the sides of $D_0$ corresponding to $u^-$ and $u^+$. \end{enumerate}

 The key lemma in our proof of Theorem \ref{th:upperbal} will be the following bound on the probability that a droplet grows by a constant distance.
+We remark that the constants implicit in the statement depend on our choice of droplets, and hence on $\U$, but not on the probability $p$.

 \begin{lemma} Let $m\in\N$.
 Then

 \end{lemma}